LaBoulangerie/LaBoulangerieMmo/README.md

 All LaBoulangerieMmo related keywords are prefixed with `lbmmo_`.

 - Check if a player has more than a required level: `lbmmo_level <talent> <level>`
-> `lbmmo_level miner 50` verifies if the player's mining level is greater or equal to 50.
+> `lbmmo_level miner 50` verifies if the player's miner level is greater or equal to 50.

 - Give or take xp: `lbmmo_xp <talent> <level>`
-> `lbmmo_xp miner +50` will give to the player 50 xp in the mining talent
+> `lbmmo_xp miner +50` will give to the player 50 xp in the miner talent

-> `lbmmo_xp miner -50` will take from the player 50 xp in the mining talent
+> `lbmmo_xp miner -50` will take from the player 50 xp in the miner talent

 ## Building from sources

-THis project uses [Gradle](https://gradle.org/) as its build system, once you have Gradle installed you can build the project by cloning the project and then, inside the project's folder, open your terminal and type `> gradlew assemble` if your are on Windows and `$ chmod +x ./gradlew` the first time you build it on Unix-like systems and then `$ ./gradlew assemble`.
+This project uses [Gradle](https://gradle.org/) as its build system, once you have Gradle installed, follow the steps below:
+Clone the project then, go into the project'sfolderby typing `> cd LaBoulangerieMmo` next, type `> gradlew assemble` if your are on Windows.
+If you are using Linux or macOS, type the following in your terminal the first time you try to build the project `$ chmod +x ./gradlew` then, type `$ ./gradlew assemble`.

 The generated JARs are located in `build/libs/`, the one you should use is `LaBoulangerie-X.X.X-jar`.

 ## API

-Our API is distributed as a maven package, you can found out how to add it to your maven project [here.](https://github.com/LaBoulangerie/LaBoulangerieMmo/packages/1356101)
+Our API is distributed as a maven package, you can find out how to add it to your maven project [here.](https://github.com/LaBoulangerie/LaBoulangerieMmo/packages/1356101)
 ### Leaderboards

 > **/!\ This is still in a very early stage**

 LaBoulangerieMmo provides you with an API to create leaderboards that will be displayed on minecraft maps.
-This API takes care of all the headaches related to managing the maps, it creates the maps, deletes them stores them between restarts and provides you with a way to update them.
+This API takes care of all the headaches related to managing the maps, it creates and deletes them stores them between restarts and provides you with a way to update them.

 The API supports combining multiple maps together to create a single leaderboard.